bienheureuseuwineza/NeuralNetworksGraph/README.md

 **Technologies Used:**

 * ZK: ZK framework is utilized for building the frontend user interface, providing rich and responsive components for a seamless user experience.
 * JavaScript: JavaScript is used for client-side scripting to handle dynamic interactions and data manipulation.
-With the help of D3.js, it generates interactive and dynamic visualizations for the neural network graph.
+With the help of D3.js library, it generates interactive and dynamic visualizations for the neural network graph.

 * Setup Instructions: